Venturing back to the topic of furniture in the Georgian house, today my post is all about mirrors.

 The Cheval Glass

-Cheval mirrors were a free-standing, full-length, dressing mirror that was first introduced in France in the 1700s.
-It usually stood on four feet, and because of its four feet, it was given the name cheval (French for horse).
+A cheval glass was a free-standing, full-length, dressing mirror that was first introduced in France in the 1700s.
+It usually stood on four feet, and so was given the name cheval (French for horse).
 A cheval glass is tall and narrow and fixed in the middle within an upright frame so that it can be tilted.
 Due to its size, the cheval glass was only owned by the very wealthy.

 “These moving glasses are now generally introduced into the sleeping-apartments and dressing-rooms of our nobility and persons of distinction.”